-No matter how thoroughly you brush your teeth, it’s impossible to reach the plaque and food debris that reside under the gum line between your teeth.
-Flossing will help you remove plaques and food between your teeth and this in turn will prevent gingivitis, cavities and periodontal disease.
+No matter how thoroughly you brush your teeth, reaching all the plaque and food debris that reside under your gum line and in between your teeth is impossible.
+This is where flossing comes in.

-Using dental floss can help you prevent gum disease and tooth decay because it stimulate the gum, polish the tooth surfaces, prevent buildup of plaque, and reduce gum bleeding.
+Using dental floss can help you prevent gum disease and tooth decay because it will stimulate the gum, polish the tooth surfaces, prevent buildup of plaque, and reduce bleeding gums.

-If your gums red and inflamed you will see some bleeding with flossing;however, if you continue flossing and brushing properly, routinely, the bleeding should stop after few days and you gums will look pink and healthier.
+If your gums are red and inflamed, you may see some bleeding when you floss.
+However, if you continue your routine of flossing and brushing properly each day, the bleeding should stop after a few days.
+Your gums will look pink and healthier.